The UK General Election of May 7th 2015

 Ipsos Mori publishes a monthly Political Monitor which among other things tracks trends in the relative popularity of the party leaders.
 Click here and scroll down to charts for the April 2015 Political Monitor and look at charts 7-20 to see the relative popularity of the party leaders.

 Ipsos Mori also publishes data tracking the Best Party on Key Issues.
-Click here for the April data on key political issues.
+Click here for April data on key political issues.
 Note that The Conservatives were perceived as having greater economic competence than Labour although Labour were ahead of the Conservatives on several other key political issues.

 Trends in Party Identification